Specialised treatment for back pain

 Back pain is one of the most common problems experienced by a majority of individuals, at some point of their lives.
 Some of the common terms for back pain include lumbago, back sprain or strain, slipped disc, sciatica and pinched nerve.

 Back pain can be acute lasting from a few days to a few weeks, or chronic lasting for more than three months.
-Back pain may either be localized to the back or may radiate to other areas such as the arm and /or legs.
+Back pain may either be localised to the back or may radiate to other areas such as the arm and /or legs.
 Cervical radiculopathy refers to the pain that originates in the neck and radiates to the arms.

 Back pain can either be a dull constant pain or a sudden sharp pain.
 Apart from pain you may also experience weakness, numbness or tingling sensation in your arms or legs caused by an injury to the spinal cord.